-2017- 1 hate crime
+2017- 1 hate crime, 1-Intimidation based on race, on campus

-No hate crimes reported in 2018 and 2019.
+No hate crimes reported in 2018.

-1- Intimidation based on sexual orientation, on campus
+2019- 1 hate crime, 1- Simple assault based on sexual orientation, on campus

 Pennsylvania Uniform Crime Report Act

 Crime statistics are reported to the Pennsylvania State Police for annual publication in "Crime in Pennsylvania, the Uniform Crime Report of the Commonwealth."
 These statistics are also available in the U.S. Department of Justice Publication, Crime in the United States, which is available at all public libraries and most law enforcement agencies within the United States.